Razia Sultan

-A daughter of Mamluk Sultan Shamsuddin Iltutmish, Razia administered Delhi during 1231–1232 when her father was busy in the Gwalior campaign.
+A daughter of Mamluk Sultan Shamsuddin Iltutmish, Razia administered Delhi from 1231 to 1232 when her father was busy in the Gwalior campaign.
 According to a possibly apocryphal legend, impressed by her performance during this period, Iltutmish nominated Razia as his heir apparent after returning to Delhi.
 Iltutmish was succeeded by Razia's half-brother Ruknuddin Firuz, whose mother Shah Turkan planned to execute her.
 During a rebellion against Ruknuddin, Razia instigated the general public against Shah Turkan, and ascended the throne after Ruknuddin was deposed in 1236.

 Razia's ascension was challenged by a section of nobles, some of whom ultimately joined her, while the others were defeated.
 The Turkic nobles who supported her expected her to be a figurehead, but she increasingly asserted her power.
 This, combined with her appointments of non-Turkic officers to important posts, led to their resentment against her.
 She was deposed by a group of nobles in April 1240, after having ruled for less than four years.
 She married one of the rebels – Ikhtiyaruddin Altunia – and attempted to regain the throne, but was defeated by her half-brother and successor Muizuddin Bahram in October that year, and was killed shortly after.